Gibney’s $6.5M Next Phase Space Campaign hinges on a four-part vision to:

 Make Gibney’s space accessible to all

-Disabled artists and community members must currently make a reservation with the Department of Citywide Administrative Services 72 hours in advance and use an entrance around the block.
-The construction of an elevator to connect the ground floor entrance of 280 Broadway (53A Chambers Street) with the second floor is a necessary, upcoming phase of the capital project.
+Until September 25, 2019, disabled artists and community members were expected to make a reservation with the Department of Citywide Administrative Services 72 hours in advance and use an entrance around the block upon visiting Gibney.
+The construction of an elevator to connect the ground floor entrance of 280 Broadway (53A Chambers Street) with the second floor was a necessary, meaningful, and long overdue phase of the capital project.

 Create a 21st Century home for the artistic community